HypnoSpec/Rocket-Metal/README.md

 by MoreBBlakeyyy on YouTube:
 https://www.youtube.com/watch?v=ObMK6jUsWPE

-Character sprite and level designs were created by me.
+Character sprite, minor additional sprites and level designs were created by me.

 Thanks for playing!!! :)